mi01/qtexample/README.md

 # QtExample

-Stub of a Qt project.
-Make use of premake makefile generation.
+Stub of a Qt sample project.
+Put the [Premake4 binary](https://premake.github.io/download.html) to the premake-folder to use the build environment.